Everything we know about the Switch 2

 This technology is expected to be a major feature of the custom Nvidia chip that leakers have said will power the Switch 2.
 Digital Foundry has taken a deep dive into this chipset and discussed how DLSS can be used to upscale native 720p visuals into 4K, among other things.

 In terms of raw horsepower, it's thought on paper the Switch 2 could be closer to the specs of last-gen hardware like the PS4 than the current batch of consoles.
-Emails published during last year's FTC court case with Microsoft indicate Activision Blizzard's former boss Bobby Kotick spoke to Nintendo's Shuntaro Furukawa about the Switch 2 towards the end of 2022.
+Emails published during the FTC court case with Microsoft indicate Activision Blizzard's former boss Bobby Kotick spoke to Nintendo's Shuntaro Furukawa about the Switch 2 towards the end of 2022.

 In the emails, Activision exec Chris Schnakenberg explained the next Nintendo console had "closer alignment to Gen 8 platforms in terms of performance".
 If that's the case, how could the Switch 2, as has been reported, be capable of ray tracing (even if it's used limitedly) and running Unreal Engine 5?
 As Digital Foundry explained, looking at just raw horsepower "factors out so much" of what makes a piece of hardware unique.
 And a clear example of that is the original Switch had similar horsepower to the Wii U and Xbox 360, and we've all seen what that system is capable of.